 River Falls, WI

 Dawn has always had an interest in alpacas.
 After working in the medical field for over 30 years, she was ready to spend more time and energy devoted to her true passion – animals.
-Shortly after we moved, Eagle Eye Farm became her mission and so our story began.
+Shortly after we moved from St. Louis, Missouri, to Duluth, Minnesota, Eagle Eye Farm became her mission and so our story began.